kevinblanco/kevinblanco/README.md

 ## About me

-⭐️  I build technology the right way to solve critical business problems.
+⭐️  I build technology the right way to solve critical business problems. <br />
-⭐️  I love Cloud Computing, specially Google Cloud Platform and Kubernetes.
+⭐️  I love Cloud Computing, specially Google Cloud Platform and Kubernetes. <br />
-⭐️  I travel around the world which helped me understanding how little I am and how humble I have to be.
+⭐️  I travel around the world which helped me understanding how little I am and how humble I have to be. <br />
-⭐️  I've been writing software for the last 10 years in many languages and frameworks.
+⭐️  I've been writing software for the last 10 years in many languages and frameworks. <br />
-⭐️  Happily Married.
+⭐️  Happily Married. <br />
-⭐️  I'm a student pilot, flying a CS172P, TI-BHC.
+⭐️  I'm a student pilot, flying a CS172P, TI-BHC. <br />
-⭐️  Youtuber, Podcaster and Blogger.
+⭐️  Youtuber, Podcaster and Blogger. <br />
-⭐️  I grind and brew my own coffee.
+⭐️  I grind and brew my own coffee. <br />
-⭐️  Filmmaker, currently writing my screenplay.
+⭐️  Filmmaker, currently writing my screenplay. <br />

 ### - Channel ⚡️